Let's get Flushed.

 We’ve done the research(opens in a new tab), and we know that there are seldom any obstacles regarding the “nature of the workplace” that would prevent flush toilet facilities being provided on construction sites.
 Flush toilets are not only practical – at about $1 per day per worker, they’re affordable, too!

-That’s why we’re calling on WorkSafeBC to start enforcing these existing health and safety regulations so that construction workers can have access to clean, sanitary and safe washroom facilities.
-Don’t all workers deserve this most basic level of hygiene?
+For more than a year, we’ve been calling on WorkSafeBC to start enforcing these existing health and safety regulations so that construction workers can have access to clean, sanitary and safe washroom facilities.

 Let’s #GetFlushed and ensure the health, safety and dignity of B.C. construction workers today!